fhdsl/Developing_WDL_Workflows/docs/02-workflow-plan.md

 MOLM 13 is a human leukemia cell line commonly used in research.
 While it is also a cancer cell line for the purposes of this workflow example we are going to consider it as a "normal".
 This cell line does not have mutations in *EGFR* nor in *KRAS* and therefore is a practical surrogate in lieu of a conventional normal sample

 ### Test data details
-Fastq files for all these three samples were derived from their respective whole exome sequencing.
-However for the purpose of this guide we have limited the sequencing reads to span +/- 200 bp around the mutation sites for both genes.
+FASTQ files for all these three samples were derived from their respective whole exome sequencing.
+However for the purpose of this guide we have limited the sequencing reads to span +/- 200 bps around the mutation sites for both genes.
 In doing so we are able to shrink the data files for quick testing.